RenneLab/CnR-flow/README.rst

       *E. coli* reference genome for utiliziation of *E. coli* as a spike-in control as described by |Meers2019| [see the |References| section of |docs_link|_])
+    * OR: CPM-normalization to normalize total read counts between samples (beta).
     * SLURM, PBS... and many other job scheduling environments enabled natively by Nextflow
     * Output of memory-efficient CRAM (alignment),